waqasbhatti/astrobase/docs/index.rst

 Astrobase is a Python package for analyzing light curves and finding variable stars.
-It includes implementations of several period-finding algorithms, batch work drivers for working on large collections of light curves, as well as an interactive webapp useful for reviewing and classifying light curves by stellar variability type.
+It includes implementations of several period-finding algorithms, batch work drivers for working on large collections of light curves, as well as a small web-app useful for reviewing and classifying light curves by stellar variability type.
 This package was spun out of a bunch of Python modules I wrote and maintain for my work with the `HAT Exoplanet Surveys
 <https://hatsurveys.org>`_.
 It's applicable to many other astronomical